stacks-network/docs/_core/smart/principals.md

 A Clarity contract can use a globally defined `tx-sender` variable to obtain the current principal.
-The following example defines a transaction type that transfers `amount` uSTX from the sender to a recipient if amount is a multiple of 10, otherwise returning a 400 error code.
+The following example defines a transaction type that transfers `amount` microSTX from the sender to a recipient if amount is a multiple of 10, otherwise returning a 400 error code.

 ```scheme